Structure-Aware Computing, Partial Quantifier Elimination And SAT: Making PQE Solving More Structure-Aware

 \section{Making PQE Solving More Structure-Aware}

 So far, we have considered using PQE for creating new methods of structure-aware computing.
 However, PQE solving \ti{itself} can benefit from being structure-aware.
-In this section, we describe a problem of the current methods of PQE solving by the example of \dpqe presented in Section~\ref{sec:pqe_alg}.
-We argue that this problem is caused by adding quantified conflict clauses (\ie ones depending on quantified variables) to the formula.
-The latter changes the \tb{structure} of the formula by making its parts much more ``connected''.
-To address this problem, one needs a technique allowing one to use learned clauses without adding them to the formula.
-In this paper, we introduce such a technique in the context of SAT-solving (Sections~\ref{sec:sac_sat_gen}\,,\ref{sec:sac_props}).
-Using this technique for SAT is a stepping stone in applying it to structure-aware PQE solving.
+In this section, we describe a problem with the current methods of PQE solving by the example of \dpqe presented in Section~\ref{sec:pqe_alg}.
+We argue that this problem is caused by adding quantified conflict clauses (\ie the ones depending on quantified variables) to the formula.
+Such clauses change the structure of the formula by making its parts much more ``connected''.
+This problem can be addressed by using a technique where one \ti{does not have to} add learned clauses to the formula.
+In this paper, we introduce such a technique in the context of SAT-solving (Sections~\ref{sec:sac_sat_gen}-\ref{sec:sac_sat_alg}).
+Our future goal is to incorporate this technique into PQE algorithms to make them more structure-aware.
+(Appendix~\ref{app:sac_pqe} gives an idea of how this can be done.)